datdao1998/AWS-SAA-03-Note/questions/rds.md

 **C. Create a snapshot when tests are completed.
 Terminate the DB instance and restore the snapshot when required.**

 D. Modify the DB instance to a low-capacity instance when tests are completed.
 Modify the DB instance again when required.

+======================================>

+**Question**

+An application is hosted in an Auto Scaling group of EC2 instances and a Microsoft SQL Server on Amazon RDS.
+There is a requirement that all in-flight data between your web servers and RDS should be secured.

+Which of the following options is the MOST suitable solution that you should implement?
+(Select TWO.)

+**A. Force all connections to your DB instance to use SSL by setting the *rds.force_ssl* parameter to true.
+Once done, reboot your DB instance.**

+B. Configure the security groups of your EC2 instances and RDS to only allow traffic to and from port 443.

+**C. Download the Amazon RDS Root CA certificate.
+Import the certificate to your servers and configure your application to use SSL to encrypt the connection to RDS.**

+D. Specify the TDE option in an RDS option group that is associated with that DB instance to enable transparent data encryption (TDE).

+E. Enable the IAM DB authentication in RDS using the AWS Management Console

+======================================>

+**Question**

+A company is running an online transaction processing (OLTP) workload on AWS.
+This workload uses an unencrypted Amazon RDS DB instance in a Multi-AZ deployment.
+Daily database snapshots are taken from this instance.
+What should a solutions architect do to ensure the database and snapshots are always encrypted moving forward?

+**A. Encrypt a copy of the latest DB snapshot.
+Replace existing DB instance by restoring the encrypted snapshot.**

+B. Create a new encrypted Amazon Elastic Block Store (Amazon EBS) volume and copy the snapshots to it.
+Enable encryption on the DB instance.

+C. Copy the snapshots and enable encryption using AWS Key Management Service (AWS KMS) Restore encrypted snapshot to an existing DB instance.

+D. Copy the snapshots to an Amazon S3 bucket that is encrypted using server-side encryption with AWS Key Management Service (AWS KMS) managed keys (SSE-KMS).

+======================================>

+**Question**

+A company runs its two-tier ecommerce website on AWS.
+The web tier consists of a load balancer that sends traffic to Amazon EC2 instances.
+The database tier uses an Amazon RDS DB instance.
+The EC2 instances and the RDS DB instance should not be exposed to the public internet.
+The EC2 instances require internet access to complete payment processing of orders through a third-party web service.
+The application must be highly available.
+Which combination of configuration options will meet these requirements?
+(Choose two.)

+**A. Use an Auto Scaling group to launch the EC2 instances in private subnets.
+Deploy an RDS Multi-AZ DB instance in private subnets.**

+B. Configure a VPC with two private subnets and two NAT gateways across two Availability Zones.
+Deploy an Application Load Balancer in the private subnets.

+C. Use an Auto Scaling group to launch the EC2 instances in public subnets across two Availability Zones.
+Deploy an RDS Multi-AZ DB instance in private subnets.

+D. Configure a VPC with one public subnet, one private subnet, and two NAT gateways across two Availability Zones.
+Deploy an Application Load Balancer in the public subnet.

+**E. Configure a VPC with two public subnets, two private subnets, and two NAT gateways across two Availability Zones.
+Deploy an Application Load Balancer in the public subnets.**